alexyuly/ViewScript-Runtime/README.md

 - if enclosed by backticks, then any characters except line breaks, angle brackets, and backticks;
 - else, a case-insensitive sequence of characters including a-z and hyphens.

-### Bindings
+### ⛳️ Fields

-A binding is an instance of a concept.
-It is an object that holds data, which units can read, use actions to update, or use methods to produce new objects.
+A field is an instance of a concept.
+It is an object that holds data, which units can read, update, or use to produce new objects.

-Moreover, each time its data changes, a binding notifies the objects that reference it.
-This leads to efficient, reactive behavior in your apps.
+Moreover, each time its data changes, a field notifies the objects that reference it.
+This leads to efficient, reactive behavior in apps.

 ### 🧱 Components